-UW-Madison recognizes that many university professionals are part of dual-career couples and that the decision to accept a university position is often made based on the availability and quality of employment for a spouse or partner.
-The university is committed to assisting spouses/partners locate employment opportunities by offering information, personal assistance and support.
+Many faculty members are part of dual-career couples and the decision to accept a university position often includes the availability of employment for a spouse or partner.

 At UW-Madison, we are committed to assisting spouses and partners find employment opportunities on campus, or in the local community, by offering information, networking, career resources, personal assistance, and support.

 We work closely with spouses and partners to offer personalized support to navigate the sometimes-complicated issues associated with finding a job in a new community.
 The Dual-Career Couple Assistance Program does not guarantee employment.

 The Dual-Career Couple Assistance Program is a partnership among the Office of the Provost, departments, deans, and the broader campus community.

 We encourage couples to request a referral to our program through their department or hiring committee chair.